Win a House Australia 2026: Legal Lotteries, Art Unions & How to Enter

 - Home Lottery WA — Western Australia's primary prize home draw, often featuring properties in Perth's growth corridors and occasionally Dunsborough or Margaret River.

-We track current open draws at winahome.com.au/current-draws — it's updated regularly as new permits are issued and draws open.
+We track current open draws at winahome.com.au/current-draws — updated regularly as new permits are issued and draws open.

 Understanding the Odds: The Numbers Tell a Different Story Than You'd Expect